 Monthly conference calls on timely international developments

-These calls connect the themes of the quarterly meetings to current events shaping the global environment.
+These calls connect geopolitical themes to current events shaping the global environment.

 How to Apply